SKIP Peru

-SKIP (Supporting Kids in Peru) was a UK-founded NGO that has was active from 2003 to 2019.
+SKIP (Supporting Kids in Peru) was a UK-founded NGO that was active from 2003 to 2019.
 The organization worked in the city of Trujillo which is located on the north coast of Peru.
 Most of the work that the organization carried out was done in El Porvenir, an impoverished district of Trujillo.
 SKIP stated that their vision is “A Peru where each child realizes his/her full potential through quality education, economically stable families and healthy home environments.”
 The organization promoted quality education and fostered the capacity of children and families to be the principal agents of change in their own lives.
 The organization worked with families through programs focusing on the educational, economic, emotional and social development of each child and the parents.
 In 2016 the annual income for SKIP was 118,266 British pounds.